scottstanie/trodi/README.md

 If you're using a conda environment
 ```
 conda install --file requirements.txt
-# Or if you are using mamba for quicker installation: https://github.com/mamba-org/mamba
 # mamba install --file requirements.txt
 pip install -e .
 ```

 ## Usage

+If you have a set of unwrapped interferograms (".unw" files) in a folder called "igrams",

 ```
-$ trodi --outfile labels_scene.nc --level scene
+$ trodi --search-path igrams
 [03/04 22:37:15] [INFO core.py] Searching for igrams in igrams/ with extention .unw
 [03/04 22:37:15] [INFO core.py] Found 9 igrams, 5 unique SAR dates
 [03/04 22:37:15] [INFO utils.py] Making dimensions and variables